-Matt joined Greenbelt Land Trust in 2013 as the Willamette Restoration Manager, after working ten years as a restoration biologist for the Institute for Applied Ecology.
+Matt joined Greenbelt Land Trust in 2013, after working ten years as a restoration biologist for the Institute for Applied Ecology.
 Matt believes that meaningful conservation requires the participation of private citizens.
 From gardening in a small suburban lot, volunteering on a weed-pull, or planting a riparian buffer, everyone can play a role in shaping our environment.
-While not driving a tractor, Matt enjoys growing carnivorous pitcher plants and raising honey bees with his wife on their urban micro-farm.
+While not driving a tractor, Matt enjoys growing carnivorous pitcher plants and raising honey bees with his wife and son on their urban micro-farm.

 Suzanna joined Greenbelt in 2016 as the Accounting Clerk.
-Raised in Northern Indiana, she recently relocated to Corvallis after living in Los Angeles for 22 years.
-With 18 years of bookkeeping experience, Suzanna brings a strong background in financial and business management to the Trust.
-She also earned her Landscape Architecture Graduate Certificate from UCLA Extension, with a focus on plants and urban stream renewal.
-Outside of work, she enjoys being with plants, organic gardening, Qigong and playing accordion.
+Raised in Northern Indiana, she relocated to Corvallis after living in Los Angeles for 22 years.
+With over 20 years of bookkeeping experience, Suzanna brings a strong background in financial and business management to Greenbelt.
+Suzanna earned her Landscape Architecture Graduate Certificate from UCLA Extension, with a focus on plants and urban stream renewal.
+Outside of work she enjoys adventures in nature, gardening with native plants, Taoist studies and live music experiences.

 Jessica became Greenbelt’s Executive Director in 2020 after having served as Associate Director and Development Director for the organization since 2009.
 With deep Oregon roots and a passion for conservation and community, Jessica leads the organization’s strategic vision, financial resiliency planning and operations.
 She loves muddy trails, jazz, family shenanigans, rescue dogs, and Oregon rain.
 But, more than anything … she cares about leaving a legacy of clean running rivers, wild outdoors, and colorful Valley prairies for generations to come.
 Get to know Jessica.